 Visit the magical world of fairies, meet a real live ballerina, solve a mystery at camp, plan a trip to Europe, or learn digital photography.

-So, check out our 2013/2014 Program Guide and see just how many ways you can be a Girl Scout.
-Or, click here for a "snapshot" calendar that features all programs, trainings and council events by month.
+So, check out our 2014/2015 Program Guide* and see just how many ways you can be a Girl Scout.

 You'll soon be saying, "I can't wait to..."